Hadi-Tavana/Multisite-AD-Lab/README.md

 This configuration tells the Universal Forwarder to collect logs from:

--Application

--Security

--System
+- Application
+- Security
+- System

--Sysmon Operational Channel
+- Sysmon Operational Channel

 And forwards them all to the specified Splunk index (e.g., endpoint).

 ![index=HTR-PC01](images/sec/index=HTR-PC01.png)

 ✅ Restarting the Splunk Forwarder Service

 Once the configuration changes are made (e.g., updating inputs.conf or outputs.conf), you need to restart the Splunk Forwarder service to apply those changes:

-1.Press Win + R, type services.msc, and hit Enter.
+- Press Win + R, type services.msc, and hit Enter.

-2.In the Services window, locate SplunkForwarder.
+- In the Services window, locate SplunkForwarder.

-3.Right-click it and choose Restart.
+- Right-click it and choose Restart.

 👤 Service Account Check

 Make sure the Splunk Forwarder service is running under the Local System account:

 Right-click on SplunkForwarder in Services and select Properties.

-1.Go to the Log On tab.
+- Go to the Log On tab.

-2.Ensure Local System account is selected.
+- Ensure Local System account is selected.

--If not, change it to Local System and restart the service again.
+- If not, change it to Local System and restart the service again.

--This ensures the forwarder has sufficient permissions to collect logs from Sysmon and Windows event logs.
+This ensures the forwarder has sufficient permissions to collect logs from Sysmon and Windows event logs.

 ![localSystemAccount](images/sec/localSystemAccount.png)

+### 10. Install and Configure Sysmon:

-it's now time to downlaod , install and configure sysmon
+It's now time to downlaod , install and configure sysmon

 🔍 What is Sysmon?